 Appropriate Structure and Semantics

 - Organize your content in a way that is meaningful with just words.
-Remove images to ensure the order would lead someone toward the reason they are using your content.
+Temporarily remove images and navigate your content to ensure the order would lead someone toward the reason they are using your content.
 Use headings to create an outline and then fill in the details such as text, menu items, and navigation controls.
 Don’t get distracted with how cool an image or link may look to you – think about its function.

 - If you have a list of related items, make them a list.